OpenNTI/nti.docs.platform.enduser/userguide/Getting_Started.rst

    .. image:: images/assignmentsview.png

-Discussions View
+Community View
 ----------------

-The Discussions View is your tool to communicate and keep up with the course.
-There are three main forums:
-Discussions (which contains all your course discussions within your lessons), Announcements (important announcements from your instructor), and Forums (a space for YOU to communicate!).
+The Community View is the place to communicate and keep up with the course community.
+Both you and your facilitators can post to the forums available.
+In forums available to learners, you can post new topics and respond to others.
+In facilitator-led forums, you won't be able to post new topics, but you can respond to any topic listed.
+You may also see these topics within your course Lessons View.

    .. image:: images/discussionsview2.png